-- Revenue Recognition
+- · Revenue Recognition

-- · Income Taxes
+- Income taxes

-- Contingencies

 - Inventories

-- · Long Lived Assets
+- Intangibles

 - Goodwill

+- Business combination

-We base our estimates on historical experience and on various other assumptions which we believes to be reasonable under the circumstances.
+We base our estimates on historical experience and on various other assumptions which we believe to be reasonable under the circumstances.
 Because of the uncertainty inherent in these matters, actual results could differ materially from the estimates we use in applying these policies.